 every bite.
 (The bulgur pilaf and grilled vegetables helped to round-out the

-not?
+Would we try another cut of the Icelandic lamb?
+Sure, why not?
 Perhaps the leg of lamb next time.